-NOAA Science Camp is partnering with Atlantis STEAM to offer a new two-day NOAA Science Camp Remotely Operated Vehicle (ROV) mini-session geared to inspire middle school students in the STEM fields through hands-on learning.
+NOAA Science Camp is partnering with Atlantis STEAM to offer a new three-day NOAA Science Camp Remotely Operated Vehicle (ROV) mini-session geared to inspire middle school students in the STEM fields through hands-on learning.
 Workshop attendees will:

 - Create a mini-ROV capable of simple tasks